blakedehaas/clare/README.md

-Ensemble Learning in Atmospheric Particle Simulations: A Recursive Intelligence Approach Below is the technical implementation of an atmospheric modeling simulation using a recursive collective intelligence framework.
-We begin by defining the directory structure, followed by the code implementation, and test methods for non-trivial classes.
-Finally, we will simulate the effects of solar flares and visualize the results.
+Ensemble Learning in Atmospheric Particle Simulations: A Recursive Intelligence Approach

+Below is the technical implementation of an atmospheric modeling simulation using a recursive collective intelligence framework.
+We'll start by defining the directory structure, then provide code for each file, including test methods for non-trivial methods.
+Finally, we'll create the AtmosphereSimulation class, simulate the effects of solar flares, and generate a visualization.

+---

 Directory Structure
-css
-Copy code

 project_root/
 ├── src/
 │   ├── main/